 - Help your brain interpret which direction a sound is coming from

 - Make it easier for you to understand speech in a noisy environments

 - Improve your overall listening experience

 If you find you have trouble understanding conversations in person or those on TV, don’t hesitate to visit a hearing specialist for an exam.
 Ignoring hearing loss can make it worse and greatly reduce your quality of life.
-Keep in mind, you are one of millions of people dealing with hearing loss symptoms which affect their daily lives.
+Keep in mind, you are one of the millions of people dealing with hearing loss symptoms that affect their daily lives.